apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

 SELECT id, params, CAST(`data` as char) as data, url, input,created_at FROM _raw_feishu_meeting_top_user_item;
 ```
 ![image](https://user-images.githubusercontent.com/3294100/175080866-1631a601-cbe6-40c0-9d3a-d23ca3322a50.png)
-Select csv as the save format, and export it for use.
+Select csv as the save format and export it for use.

 ### Postgres Copy with csv header;